gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ## Using Security Context

-[Pod security][k8s-pod-security-policy] configuration instructs executor to set a pod security policy on the build pod.
+[Pod security context][k8s-pod-security-docs] configuration instructs executor to set a pod security policy on the build pod.

 | Option     | Type    | Required | Description |
 |------------|---------|----------|-------------|